-- The Irish Government although took the side of the tech giant and stated that no tax law has been violated.
+- The Irish Government took the side of the tech giant and stated that no tax law has been violated.

 - In the month of November of the same year, Tim Cook appealed against the instruction.

 - In 2018, Apple paid around €14.3 billion in back taxes and interest that was due to Ireland.
-The money was held in Escrow fund.
+The money was held in an Escrow fund.

 Present Condition of Apple and Taxes

-This automatically became good news for the Technology giant as it does not have to pay the huge amount.
+This automatically became good news for the Technology giant as it does not have to pay a huge amount.
 At present, the European Commission has decided to appeal again, and this time in front of the highest court, the Court of Justice of the European Union (CJEU).

 The bigger the business, the bigger will be the risk.
 Apple Inc. is not an exception here.
 As stated before, the human mind is amazing.
 Companies like Apple will always find a way to deal with complicated matters in legal and sharp ways.